Ianfeather/personal-site/source/_posts/2013-04-30-configure-requirejs-to-serve-two-files.markdown

 ## The reason

 Why would you want to serve two javascript files rather than concatenating them?
-It's actually a common practice to leverage better caching of assets which are rarely updated.
+If you want to leverage better caching of assets which are rarely updated.

 At [Lonely Planet](http://www.lonelyplanet.com/england/london/hotels) our files are broken up into: